F. W. Woolworth Company: Decline

-Transition

 Amid the decline of the signature stores, Woolworth began focusing on the sale of athletic goods.
 On January 30, 1997, the company acquired the mail order catalog athletic retailer Eastbay.

 On March 17, 1997, Wal-Mart replaced Woolworth's as a component of the Dow Jones Industrial Average.
 Analysts at the time cited the lower prices of the large discount stores and the expansion of supermarket grocery stores – which had begun to stock merchandise also sold by five-and-dime stores – as contributors to Woolworth's decline in the late 20th century.

-Venator

-On July 17, 1997, Woolworth's closed its remaining department stores in the U.S. and changed its corporate name to Venator.
+Woolworth's announced that same year it would be closing its remaining department stores in the United States on July 17.

+Rebranding and epilogue

+After the closure of its department stores, F. W. Woolworth Company had changed its corporate name to Venator Group, Inc. on June 12, 1998.
+The name "Venator" means "sportsman" in Latin.
 In 1999, Venator moved from the Woolworth Building in New York City to offices on 34th Street.

-Foot Locker

-On October 20, 2001, the company changed names again; taking the name of its top retail performer and became Foot Locker, Inc., which Woolworth started in 1974 under Kinney Shoes.
-Foot Locker, Inc. is the legal continuation of the original Woolworth; it retains Woolworth's pre-1997 stock price history.
+Then on October 20, 2001, after selling off its non-athletic business (including a number of Burger King franchises), the company changed names again; taking the name of its top retail performer and became Foot Locker, Inc., which Woolworth started in 1974 under Kinney Shoes.
+Foot Locker, Inc., is the legal continuation of the original Woolworth; it retains Woolworth's pre-1997 stock price history.

-As part of celebrating F. W. Woolworth's centennial on the New York Stock Exchange on June 26, 2012, a news release featured 1912 Woolworth's store and a 2012 Foot Locker store.
+As part of celebrating F. W. Woolworth's centennial on the New York Stock Exchange on June 26, 2012, a news release featured a 1912 Woolworth's store and a 2012 Foot Locker store.

+In 2023, Foot Locker announced plan to close up to 400 low performing stores by 2026.
+Some of them were once Woolworth's.

+On May 15, 2025, Dick's Sporting Goods, a sporting good store and rival to Foot Locker, announced that it would acquire the Foot Locker, Inc. company as well as its brands, including Foot Locker, for $2.4 billion.
+The acquisition by Dick's would mark the end of the corporate legacy of Woolworth's.